exercism/website-copy/pages/terms.md

 We reserve the right to modify these Terms at any time by posting revised Terms on https://exercism.io.
 These Terms apply to all who access or use our Platform, registered or otherwise.

-Any personal information submitted to our Platform is subject to Our Privacy Policy.
+Any personal information submitted to our Platform is subject to our [Privacy Policy]().

 ## User obligations